GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

-    Alternatively, select one of these options: (1) append **-** to supply individual symbol labels (single word) via the field immediately following the data coordinates, (2) append **+** to supply individual symbol labels as the rest the end of the data record following the data coordinates, (3) append a string that may include %d or a similar integer format to assign unique name IDs for each feature, with the segment number (for lines and polygons) or
+    Alternatively, select one of these options: (1) append **-** to supply individual symbol labels (single word) via the field immediately following the data coordinates, (2) append **+** to supply individual symbol labels as everything to the end of the data record following the data coordinates, (3) append a string that may include %d or a similar integer format to assign unique name IDs for each feature, with the segment number (for lines and polygons) or